JacobFuller65/NBAcomparisons/README.md

 Some key statistics I will be exploring (with pros and cons) :

+Points / Rebounds / Assists:

+The standard big 3 stats, we all see them on a regular basis, and are the foundation of many additional stats.

+Pros:

+Cons:

 PIE Rating- Contribution to a game, perentage that single player contributed to a game.
 22.4% would mean player produces 22.4%